yogsototh/Scratch/multi/blog/Yesod-tutorial-for-newbies.md

 </pre>

 This line contains three elements: the <sc>url</sc> pattern, a handler name, an HTTP method.
-I am not particularly fan of the big R in the end of handler names.
-But this is the standard convention, then let's use it.
+I am not particularly fan of the big R notation but this is the standard convention.

 If you save `config/routes`, you should see your terminal in which you launched `yesod devel` activate and certainly displaying an error message.